patidarmanoj10/metronome-synth-public/README.md

-# Vesper Synth
+# Metronome Synth

-This repository contains set of smart contracts and test cases of Vesper Synth
+This repository contains set of smart contracts and test cases of Metronome Synth

 ## Setup